 Nothing will wow you in the looks department in this game (especially now in 2019), but when you think how everything has changed since Mars War Logs you’ll be really impressed when you boot this game up the first time.
 Everything looks really good in this game and some of the sunsets are absolutely stunning, but a good majority of the game just looks okay and that’s good enough for me because I wasn’t expecting this game to look like The Witcher.

 The character models look fantastic and armor sets do too.
 I would have loved to see more of mars, but there is no open world exploration here and that is disappointing because I think this game would have been better for it since it feels like it should have been a open world game.

 As soon as I started The Technomancer I was immediately taken to the character creation screen.
 At first I was excited because I thought I would be able to customize my face the way I could in Dragon Age Inquisition or Skyrim.
 That excitement quickly faded as I realized the only thing I could change was my face, hair, and eye color.
 I couldn’t even give myself a beard and that should be a crime in any game that gives us a character creator.

-Another thing that bothered me was we can only play as a male Techomancer.
-There is no female main protagonist and that will undoubtedly bother some female gamers out there.
 The armor customization, just like in Bound by Flame, is fantastic and I can easily spend hours at a workbench making my chosen armor sets look badass and to be honest the character creator isn’t horrible.
 It’s just half assed.